lcdb/lcdb-wf/docs/index.rst

 This system is designed to include arbitrary genomes whether local or on the web.
 The `references` workflow is shared by RNA-seq and ChIP-seq and is driven by a config file that specifies URLs for FASTA and GTF files.
-Set it up once for a website to get lots of genomes you can use for running `fastq_screen`, and easily include arbitrary other genomes.
+Set it up once on a system to get many genomes you can use for running `fastq_screen`, and easily include arbitrary other genomes.
 They can then be automatically included in RNA-seq and ChIP-seq workflows.
 The `references_dir` is used as a centralized repository that can be included with all other future projects.